kdeldycke/kevin-deldycke-blog/content/posts/tale-two-production-notes.md

     :::bash
     $ find ./ -iname "pict*.png" -exec composite "{}" ./stressed_linen-1080p.png ./Masque-02.png "{}"-composed.png \;

 Finally I send these pre-rendered keyframes to slowmoVideo to produce a 4 minutes ultra-slow-motion.
-Tomasito edited the result to add a title and credits.
+Then Tomasito added a title and credits.

 There is no magic and the final result could have been better if properly shot.
 What's missing was a steady canvas and good camera positioning, and of course a lower delay between photos.
+These are the perfect conditions to produce a proper timelapse, and I'm sure we'll demonstrate that in a future project.